manojaiworkshop/DatacenterMonitoring/QUICK_START.md

-# 🚀 Quick Start Guide - Dual Terminal App
+# 🚀 Quick Start Guide - Data Center Monitoring App

 ## What You Have Now